 I live in Ilkley, which is a small town in Yorkshire, sat on the edge of the gorgeous Yorkshire Dales National Park

 What were you doing before you decided to jump into the world of photography?

 As photography’s my hobby, it hasn’t really replaced anything for me.

 Photography was part of my college course back in the mid-nineties.
 I used to love taking pics, but didn’t enjoy the film processing that went with it, so I guess I’ve always had an urge to create images, I’d just never done anything about it… until recently.

 I’m completely self-taught.
-I bought my first DSLR, a Nikon D7100, back in September 2016 and gave myself a 2-3 month target to learn the exposure triangle and the various technical aspects of owning a ‘real’ camera.
+I bought my first DSLR, a Nikon D7100, back in September 2016, and gave myself a 2-3 month target to learn the exposure triangle and the various technical aspects of owning a ‘real’ camera.
 I watched YouTube videos every day, and read lots of web content.
-Even after all that, I still felt like I needed some confirmation of my new-found knowledge, so I enrolled on a 10-week course at a local art school.
+Even after all that, I still felt like I needed some confirmation of my new-found knowledge, so I enrolled in a 10-week course at a local art school.
 It was a BIG mistake.
 Even though it was supposed to be an advanced course, I literally learnt nothing in the 30 hours I spent there.
-I’m a firm believer in watching, listening, reading and than putting it all into practice, practice and more practice.
+I’m a firm believer in watching, listening, reading, and then putting it all into practice, practice, and more practice.

 Is photography your full time career?

 No, I’ve been a full-time Graphic Designer for nearly 20 years.

 Are you satisfied with your choice of getting involved with this industry?
 Is there anything else you would rather be doing?